machinefi/google-fit-demo/README.md

 ### Redis

 > For fast storing and retrieving the last data synchronization timestamp, we use a serverless database with a Redis API.
-We recommend Google Memorystore for Redis for this, as it offers a user-friendly interface for setting up such databases.

-- Create a [new Redis instance](https://cloud.google.com/memorystore/docs/redis/create-instance-console#creating_a_redis_instance) in Google Cloud Console.
+- Create a new Redis instance of your choice.
-- Keep note of the `REDIS_HOST` and `REDIS_PORT` of the created instance.
-You can find these in the `Instances` page under the `Memorystore` section.
+- Keep note of the `REDIS_URL` of the created instance, we will use it in the [step 5](#step-5-adapter-configuration)

 ## Project Setup and Execution Instructions